Research

 Undergraduate Researchers

-Students with a genuine interest in topology and geometry or some background in linear algebra or coding will be most successful.
+I currently have several projects in knot theory (both theoretical, applied, and computational) with opportunities for undergraduate research collaborators.
+Students with a genuine interest in topology and geometry and some background in linear algebra or coding will be most successful.
 Prior knowledge of knot theory is not required, and essential skills can be learned along the way.
 There are some funds to pay students an hourly wage.
 Students from underrepresented groups are especially encouraged to apply.

-Any VCU undergrads or grad students who are curious about this research project, a summer project, or interested in independent study, please get in touch with me by email (moorea14 at VCU dot edu).
+Currently enrolled VCU undergrads or grad students who are curious about research, a summer project, or interested in independent study, please get in touch with me by email (moorea14 at VCU dot edu).

 Past student projects: